arantir123/DDT_triple_prediction/README.md

 __How to use it:__

-__Our test Environment (Windows or Linux, the higher environment version beyond this could also be feasible):__
+__Our test Environment (Windows or Linux, the higher environment version beyond this might be feasible as well):__
 * Python 3.6.13
 * Pytorch 1.10.2
 * CUDA tool kit 11.3.1